Overview of Environments

 Since it's isolated from production, prelaunch is useful for testing and training purposes; any actions performed in prelaunch will have no effect on the live data in production.
 This provides users with a safe, "near-production" environment for testing or training purposes.
 For example, you can submit test applications and run sample exports.

 When preparing for a cycle rollover, you now configure programs in the WebAdMIT prelaunch environment ("prelaunch").
 You can access prelaunch after your CAS opens the Configuration Portal.
-This timeframe is generally determined and communicated by your CAS's Association and/or your Liaison Account Manager.
+This timeframe is generally determined and communicated by your CAS's association and/or a member of your account team.

 When your CAS's Configuration Portal opens, you can access prelaunch by: